Douglas of Mains

 The Douglases of Mains are a branch of the Clan Douglas, related to the Lords of Douglas through Archibald I, Lord of Douglas.
 The first Laird obtained land through marriage into the Galbraith family, which had been granted land in New Kilpatrick by Maldowen, Earl of Lennox.
 The family produced minor nobles in the Scottish court, perhaps the most notable of which was Malcolm Douglas, the 8th Laird, executed for treason in Edinburgh for conspiracy in the Raid of Ruthven.
 His second son, Robert Douglas, was made Viscount of Belhaven and is buried in Holyrood Abbey.
 The family intermarried in the Glasgow area, having links with the Campbells of Blythswood, with landed families across Scotland (including the Duke of Douglas) and more latterly the United Kingdom.
 The title became extinct in the 20th century; the last 33+1/2 acre of the estate (including the house) was sold to Dunbartonshire county and was subsequently used for the erection of the secondary school, Douglas Academy, in Milngavie prior to the death of the last heir (Lt-Col Archibald Vivian Campbell Douglas) in 1977.

 Title & Lineage

-The Douglases of Mains are related to the Lords of Douglas through Archibald I, Lord of Douglas (born before 1198 – died ca. 1238), whose first son was William Longleg, Lord of Douglas and whose second son was Andrew Douglas of Hermiston.
+The Douglases of Mains are related to the Lords of Douglas through Archibald I, Lord of Douglas (born before 1198 – died ca. 1238), whose first son was William Longleg, Lord of Douglas and whose second son is said to be Andrew Douglas of Hermiston.
 The title Laird of Mains was created in 1373, when Nicholas Douglas, son of the fourth Lord of Hermiston married Janet Galbraith, from whom he obtained the lands of Mains.
 However it was not until 1672 that the 11th Laird registered the coat of arms with the Lord Lyon King of Arms.